Antarctic Mainland

 We did not see any icebergs break off the glaciers while

 ice.
-I could not image what would have happened to us if a berg had broken off in
+I could not imagine what would have happened to us if a berg had broken off in

 front of us.

-It is reassuring to know we are not completely alone out
+It was reassuring to know we were not completely alone out

 here in the Antarctic wilderness.